 - TATE Modern (art)

 - Paul Smith in Covent garden (shopping)

-- British Museum (It's free, has spectacular history, and has a wonderful internal courtyard designed by Norman Foster with a cafe in) about 9 years ago
+- British Museum (It's free, has spectacular history, and has a wonderful internal courtyard designed by Norman Foster with a cafe in) almost 10 years ago

 You have to leave the airport...it would be a shame not to.

 Either jump on the tube (Piccadilly line which goes directly from Heathrow) and get off at: